Chapter 4 : In the Temple of Luxor

 “What other sort is there?” he asked with a miniature sneer.
 “He looked like he comes from the same place that you do.
 All pale and sickly.”

-Moody was swarthy, but still obviously a Westerner.
-He was not excepted from that description.
+Moody may have been American in voice and manner, but he was too swarthy to ever be regarded as sickly.
 It could be another possible employer... or my attackers of tonight, looking for me here before trying the temple.

 "Did this effendi leave a message?"
 Hopefully my voice didn't give away too much of my terror.